CyVerse-learning-materials/Data-store-quickstart/index.rst

 #.
 Press the "Data" icon on the left
 #.
 That opens the data management window
 #.
 The navigation bar on the left is where you navigate your folder, public folders, and folders/files shared with you
 #.
-The menu bar at the top is where you can:
+The menu bar at the top is where you can
 	#.
 Upload/Download data
 	#.
 Create folders
 	#.
 Share data